 - In the menu bar of the FDT frame menu, click the [download arrow] button.
-Alternatively: In the FDT menu bar, select Device > Download parameters. - \Rightarrow The software asks for the access level and the password. - Select the access level Engineer and enter the preset default password (safety) or the defined individual password.
-Confirm with [OK]. - Before downloading the safety configuration, check whether you are connected to the correct safety sensor.
+Alternatively: In the FDT menu bar, select Device > Download parameters. - ⇒ The software asks for the access level and the password. - Select the access level Engineer and enter the preset default password (safety) or the defined individual password.
+Confirm with [OK].